tarantool/tarantool/README.md

 welcome your feedback on the [discussions][discussions-url] page and questions on [Stack Overflow][stackoverflow-url].

 We accept contributions via pull requests.
-Check out our [How to get involved][get-involved] guide.
+Check out our [contributing guide][contributing].

 Thank you for your interest in Tarantool!